edelweiss-tech/spi_builder/tf307_flashing.md

 1. flashrom, version 1.2 or newer.
 Previous versions are known to **NOT** work
 2. picocom, version 2.2 (most likely older versions work too)
+3. sudo and sudo access

+For the automated flashing the following tools are also necessary:

+1. python3, version 3.6 or newer, previous versions are known to NOT work
+2. python3-serial, version 3.4 is known to work
+3. `lsusb` from usbutils, version 012 is known to work (most likely older versions work too)
+4. `udevadm` from udev, version 246 is known to work (most likely older versions work too)

 ## Connecting devices